It’s like déjà-vu.

 Premium Bonds (UK) are another option.
 However, these are more like savings accounts where the interest paid is determined by a monthly prize draw.
 If you’ve got a decent amount of money (over £5000) to invest but may need access to it and/or pay tax on savings interest, they can be a good investment.
 However, the chances of winning the big prize are almost zero!
-(There’s a great article on premium bonds here. https://www.moneysavingexpert.com/savings/premium-bonds/)
+(This is a great article on premium bonds.)

 If you’re in the US, take a look at savings bonds.

-With all this talk of bonds, don’t forget you do need some cash to hand for any emergencies.
+With all this talk of bonds, don’t forget to keep some cash to hand for any emergencies.

 Pooled investments – here’s one I made earlier

-A pooled investment can be a great choice for either the bonds or share parts of your portfolio.
+A pooled investment can be a great choice for either the bond or share sections of your portfolio.
 Or even both.